 What Are Public Records?

-The right to access public records and free information is the backbone of a democracy.
+The right to access public records and information is the backbone of a democracy.
 Moreover, it ensures transparency of the government and judiciary's operations in the eyes of the people.
 There are two major categories of public records:

 - People's Records: This includes almost all the information that can possibly be available on a person, like property information, criminal records, etc. In short, everything that can be made public about a person comes under this category.